 Greasing your waffle maker’s plates helps to ensure your waffles bake evenly.

-Waffles aren’t Done
+Waffles are not Done

-Once you’ve mastered the art of making a waffle from scratch or found your favorite mix from the store, there will be no stopping you.
+Once you have mastered the art of making a waffle from scratch or found your favorite mix from the store, there will be no stopping you.